Capture data from real-time endpoint

 To prevent impact to inference requests, Data Capture stops capturing requests at high levels of disk usage.
 It is recommended you keep your disk utilization below 75% in order to ensure data capture continues capturing requests.

-To capture data for your real-time endpoint, you must deploy a model using SageMaker hosting services.
-This requires that you create a SageMaker model, define an endpoint configuration, and create an HTTPS endpoint.
+To capture data for your real-time endpoint, you must deploy a model using SageMaker AI hosting services.
+This requires that you create a SageMaker AI model, define an endpoint configuration, and create an HTTPS endpoint.

 The steps required to turn on data capture are similar whether you use the